babel/website/docs/preset-react.md

 `string`, defaults to `React.createElement`.

 Replace the function used when compiling JSX expressions.
+It should be a qualified name (e.g. `React.createElement`) or an identifier (e.g. `createElement`).

 #### `pragmaFrag`

 `string`, defaults to `React.Fragment`.

 Replace the component used when compiling JSX fragments.
+It should be a valid JSX tag name.

 #### `useBuiltIns`